olefriis/olefriis.github.io/_posts/2022-02-12-stunt-car-racer-starting-from-zero.md

 ---
 tag: Stunt Car Racer
+title: "Stunt Car Racer: Starting From Zero"
+excerpt: "Before starting work on making graphics, sound, and input work in the browser-based version of Stunt Car Racer, I needed a baseline: A point where everything compiles, doesn't crash, but otherwise doesn't do much.
+Getting there required a surprising amount of grunt work."
 ---
 # Stunt Car Racer: Starting From Zero
 Before starting work on making graphics, sound, and input work in the browser-based